Jaroslav Romanchuk: Biography

 He fluently speaks Belarusian, Polish, English and Russian, and in addition, Ukrainian and French.

 He began his career as a university teacher.
-Then he chaired the department for economic relations of the Republican Union of Entrepreneurs.
+Later, he chaired the department for economic relations of the Republican Union of Entrepreneurs.
 After that he was a general director of a commercial company.
 After the business he worked as the chief specialist of the Commission for Economic Policy and Reforms of the Supreme Council of the Republic of Belarus of the 13th convocation.

-From January 1997 till May 2002 he was an economic observer, then deputy editor-in-chief, executive director of the weekly "Belorusskaya Gazeta".
+From January 1997 until May 2002, he was an economic observer, then deputy editor-in-chief, executive director of the weekly "Belorusskaya Gazeta".

-Since February 2002, he is President of the Mises Research Center.
+Since February 2002, he has been President of the Mises Research Center.

 From 1997 to December 2005, he was a leading expert of the Analytical Center «Strategy», and from 2006 to 2021, its executive director.

 After mass searches of human rights and other public organizations took place in Belarus on July 14, 2021, he left the country and moved to Ukraine.

 From August 2021, the head of economic reforms of the Office of Simple Solutions and Results in Ukraine.